-Her grandmother had died and she was blessed to be the one who got her Christmas Cactus.
-The plant had come from one her great-grandmother had propagated it from her own Christmas Cactus as a gift to my friend’s grandmother.
+Her grandmother had died and she was blessed to be given her Christmas Cactus.
+Her great-grandmother had propagated it from her own Christmas Cactus as a gift to my friend’s grandmother.
 All of her aunts had a start from the grandmother’s plant so they wanted her to have the treasured Christmas Cactus.

-For their first Christmas without her grandmother, she had started and brought to bloom a cactus for each of her cousins, cousins-in-law, and her dearest friends.
+On their first Christmas without her grandmother, she had started and brought to bloom a cactus for each of her cousins, cousins-in-law, and her dearest friends.
 They were all thrilled with the thoughtful gift.
-She gives them for sorts of occasions.
 She always attaches a history of the plant and instructions on Christmas Cactus care.

 Isn’t that a beautiful story?

-Start your transplants in 3” pots.
+- Start your transplants in 3” pots.
 If possible, use the same type of soil the mother plant was potted in.
 If it’s possible, add a little of the mother plant’s soil to the pot.
 Some people say it helps prevent soil shock but I don’t have personal experience to say if this is true or not.

 Your new transplants should be treated like your mature Christmas Cactus.
-In one month to 6 weeks, the transplant should have a strong root system is in place.
+In 4 to 6 weeks, the transplant should have a strong root system developed.
 When you see new growth, you’ll know you have succeeded.

-They will quickly.
-Once your baby Christmas Cactus has produced one new segment, and lightly fertilized it.
 It should be fine in the 3” pot for 2-3 years but if you notice it looking unhealthy, you may need to re-pot it sooner.
-Keeping it lightly fertilized will prevent soil depletion until it’s time for potting.
+Keeping it lightly fertilized will prevent soil depletion until it’s time for re-potting.

 Most Christmas Cactus growers recommend repotting in the Spring.
-Their reason is it’s the dormant time for the plant, it’s not trying to put on new growth or bloom.
+Their reason is this is the dormant time for them so it’s not trying to put on new growth or bloom.

 Re-pot as you would most any plant using fresh, live soil.
-If you don’t make your own potting soil, be sure to purchase quality soil for your Christmas Cactus.
-The Christmas Cactus likes a tight root system so put your plant in a pot that’s just right for it, not one which is too large.
+If you don’t make your own potting soil, be sure to purchase quality cacti soil for the best Christmas Cactus care.
+Remember, the Christmas Cactus likes a tight root system so put your plant in a pot that’s just right for it, not one that is too large.

-I’m as careful as I can be when repotting, but I always have damaged plants.
-You can usually re-pot any segments which break off, but often mine are too bruised and even smashed to make it.
+I’m as careful as I can be when re-potting, but I always have broken tendrils.
+You can usually re-pot any segment that breaks off unless they are too bruised or smashed to make it.